-Previously a lackluster also-ran in the minivan segment, the Dodge Grand Caravan recently received a host of comprehensive updates, highlighted by a more upscale interior and a new V6 with class-leading power, that make it a much more competitive model.
+Previously a lackluster also-ran in the minivan segment, the Dodge Grand Caravan recently received a host of comprehensive updates, highlighted by a more upscale interior and a 283-horsepower V6, that make it a much more competitive model.
 Although its somewhat dated platform makes for middling driving manners, the Grand Caravan does boast a capacious and innovative cabin that makes it an ideal choice for large families.

-Outside, Dodge has spruced up the Grand Caravan's familiar shape with a new "crosshair grille," sleeker fascias front and rear and "ring of fire" LED taillamps.
-Far larger and more substantive changes take place in the interior, however, which ditches the bargain-basement plastics and cluttered design of the previous model for a high quality and genuinely appealing new look.
+As part of the Grand Caravan's now three-year-old midcycle update, Dodge spruced up the minivan's familiar shape with a "crosshair grille," sleeker fascias front and rear and "ring of fire" LED taillamps.
+Far larger and more substantive changes took place in the interior, however, which ditched the bargain-basement plastics and cluttered design of the previous model for a high quality and genuinely appealing look.
 The dashboard sports a much simpler and more elegant layout, while strategically placed soft-touch materials create an upscale feel.

-What hasn't changed for the latest model is the Grand Caravan's interior flexibility, which is largely due to Dodge's clever Stow n Go feature.
-Standard on the second row seats and available as an option for the third row, Stow n Go allows the seats to be easily folded into the floor, creating a flat loading space for cargo.
+What hasn't changed is the Grand Caravan's interior flexibility, which is largely due to Dodge's clever Stow 'n Go feature.
+Standard on the second row seats and available as an option for the third row, Stow 'n Go allows the seats to be easily folded into the floor, creating a flat loading space for cargo.
 Also standard are third-row "tailgate seats," which flip backwards to create a rear-facing bench.

 Seven passenger seating comes standard, while the second-row captain's chairs can be swapped out for a bench seat to create room for eight.